abdfaizaan/Github-Copilot/Labfiles/Exercise-7.md

 You will be able to complete the following tasks:

 - Task 1: Set Up Accessibility Insights for Web extension in Microsoft Edge
-- Task 2: Verify the GitHub Copilot Chat extension and Clone Accessible University GitHub Repo in VS Code
+- Task 2: Verify the GitHub Copilot Chat extension and Clone the Accessible University GitHub Repo in VS Code

 ## Task 1: Set Up Accessibility Insights for Web extension in Microsoft Edge